chuanconggao/RangeMinQuery/README.md

 ## Updating

 You need to use `update()` to initialize the values, or update the values if necessary, by specifying a dictionary of key/value pairs.
 Currently, adding new keys is not supported yet.
-Given m values updated, the complexity should be O(m^2).

 ```Python
 tree.update({1: 3, 4: 6})
 ```

-Given m values updated, the time complexity should be O(m).
+Given m values updated, the time complexity should be O(m^2).

 ## Querying